Dfortune014/Crypto-ETL-Project/README.md

 ## 🔵 Phase 2 — Data Lake & Query Layer (Summary)

 **Goal:**
-Next I organize and register processed data in an **AWS Data Lake** so it can be queried efficiently with Athena.
+Organize and register processed data in an **AWS Data Lake** so it can be queried efficiently with Athena.
 This phase transforms raw snapshots into a structured, partitioned, analytics-ready format.

 **Deliverables:**
 - **S3 Data Lake Buckets**